apache/pulsar/site2/docs/functions-debugging.md

 ## Use log topic

-Pulsar Functions allows you to output the log information defined in functions to a specified log topic.
+Pulsar Functions allow you to output the log information defined in functions to a specified log topic.
 Consumers can be configured to consume messages from a specified log topic to check the log information.

 ![Pulsar Functions core programming model](assets/pulsar-functions-overview.png)